Can You Believe It’s NOT Wood?

 Using DCI Concrete Overlay, Liquid Colored Antique Concrete Stain and Pigment to a Simulate Wood Finish

 Creating a faux wood grain concrete finish for floors and countertops is becoming more and more popular with our customers.
 While this technique does take some skill to pull off, it can be done with the right products, tools and how to info!
-Bert Hernandez with Red Rock Concrete recently completed a floor remodeling project in an older home.
+Here’s a recently completed a floor remodeling project in an older home.
 Updating floors and countertops really adds value to a home, especially if the new surfaces are easy to clean, maintain and look great!

-Here’s Bert’s wood grain concrete floors project and the products he used to make it happen!
+See more from this wood grain concrete floors project and the products used to make it happen!

-Direct Colors Products Used for Bert’s Flooring Project:
+Direct Colors Products Used for this Flooring Project: